 „It can be arranged.
 And what next?“ I had to smile for myself again as I love good scotch too.
 He was not surprised in any way and carried on with his narrative.
 Meanwhile I managed to capture the sharp end of another fragment.
 This one might be trickier than the other.

-„I would like to teach the unbiased and unaltered history.
+„I would like to teach unbiased and unaltered history.
 People shouldn’t forget.
-I love history, books, art, old things.
-The beauty created by talented artists, all the music, paintings, worth of the world’s greatest exhibition halls… and then the art turns into ashes and the very hand which gave it life lay there and bleeds to death… oh… dear… I felt that one.“ He clenched his fingers as a moan escaped his mouth.
+I love history, books, art, and old things.
+The beauty created by talented artists, all the music, paintings, which are worthy of the world’s greatest exhibition halls… and then the art turns into ashes and the very hand which gave it life lay there and bleeds to death… oh… dear… I felt that one.“ He clenched his fingers as a moan escaped his mouth.
 The small piece of metal was distorted and the hooks upset his waking nerves.

 „Are you sure?“